 - Self-Led (planned entirely by candidate guest)

 - Use this guest agenda template to help organize the guest’s schedule.

 Candidate Guest Guidelines:

 - Extend the offer for a candidate to bring a “guest” with them to his/her on campus interview.
 This will allow the candidate to make a more informed decision about the opportunities available at Washington State University.

 - Put together a schedule of events for the guest.
 Communicate directly with the guest to try and find out what opportunities they are interested in during their visit (see below).

-- Review Applicant Travel Policy for details on authorization of travel expenses for prospective employees and spouses or partners.
+- Review the Applicant Travel Policy (BPPM 95.14) for details on authorization of travel expenses for prospective employees and spouses or partners.

 Activities for Spouses or Partners and Children

 - You may want to direct the candidate’s spouse/partner/guest to the Pullman Chamber of Commerce or Moscow Chamber of Commerce websites.
 The local COC offices have comprehensive lists of local activities including recreation, shopping, arts and culture, activities for children and more.